mrmike/EspressoShowcase/README.md

 # EspressoShowcase
-Sample app with included Espresso UI tests showing some of the features of Espresso.
+Sample app with included UI tests showing some of the features of Espresso.

-App prepared for Poznań Android Developer Group - http://www.meetup.com/Poznan-Android-Developer-Group/
+App prepared for Poznań Android Developer Group meetup - http://www.meetup.com/Poznan-Android-Developer-Group/

 ### Slides